-Despite positive sentiment, the Philippines’ GDP growth slowed to 5.7% in the first quarter of 2014 – the first time in nine quarters that it fell below 6%, and less than the 7.7% and 6.3% pace that was achieved in the first and fourth quarters of 2013, respectively.
+Despite positive sentiment, the Philippines’ GDP growth slowed to 5.7% in the first quarter of 2014.
+This marked the first time in nine quarters that it fell below 6%.
 “We believe sentiment was boosted by a credit rating upgrade from Standard & Poor’s and an increase in government spending on much-needed infrastructure projects”, said Manulife.

 Standard & Poor’s upgraded the Philippine’s credit to investment grade on May 8th, which is the country’s highest rating as of yet.
 S&P increased the country’s rating to BBB with a stable outlook from the BBB- that was issued in 2013.